Skip to main content

 Fat transfer breast augmentation and traditional breast implants are both well-established surgical options for enhancing breast size and shape — but they are not interchangeable.
 Each procedure has distinct advantages, limitations, and ideal candidates.
 Understanding the differences before your consultation will help you have a more productive conversation with your surgeon.

 At Aura Aesthetica in Beverly Hills, Dr. Jonathan Kanevsky made the deliberate decision to specialize in fat transfer and implant-free augmentation, informed by years of listening to patients report concerns about their implants.
 His perspective on this comparison comes from direct clinical experience with both approaches.
+(For a comprehensive overview of fat transfer breast augmentation specifically, see Dr. Kanevsky's complete guide.)

 Size Increase: What Each Procedure Can Achieve